 Five went on air in 1997, with the British general election that ended the post-Thatcher era and brought Tony Blair to power.
 We reported the death of Diana, Princess of Wales, and every story from Kosovo to 9/11 and subsequent wars in Afghanistan and Iraq.

-I also turned analogue newsrooms digital, pioneered low-cost news production, and did an MBA at London Business School.
+I turned analogue newsrooms digital, pioneered low-cost news production, and did an MBA at London Business School.

 At Five, I was lucky enough to spend a few years sitting alongside one of the world’s finest broadcasters — Kirsty Young — and a bunch of very creative, youthful (well, they were then) and talented people which — as all journalists know — “beats working for a living.”